Universal Health Services (UHS) FY2025 10-K Annual Report

-Universal Health Services (UHS) filed its fiscal year 2025 10-K annual report with the SEC on Feb 25, 2026.
-This page provides AI-powered analysis of the filing, including business overview, management discussion, risk factors, and key financial metrics from XBRL data.
+Universal Health Services (UHS) 10-K annual report for fiscal year 2025, filed with SEC EDGAR on Feb 25, 2026.
+This page provides AI-powered analysis including business overview, management discussion & analysis (MD&A), risk factors, and key financial data such as revenue, net income, gross margin, operating margin, and return on equity (ROE) extracted from XBRL.

 Business Overview